- 1 package yellow cake mix (regular size)

 - In a large bowl, combine the cake mix, pudding mix, eggs, sour cream, oil and water; beat on low speed for 30 seconds.
 Beat on medium for 2 minutes.
 Stir in candy bars, chocolate chips, nuts and coconut.

 - Pour into a greased and floured 10-in. fluted tube pan.
-Bake at 350° for 60-65 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 60-65 minutes or until a toothpick inserted in the center comes out clean.

 - Cool in pan 15 minutes before removing to a wire rack to cool completely.
 Chill before slicing.
 Dust with confectioners' sugar if desired.
 Yield: 12 servings.